Director & Senior Consultant surgeon – Hepatobiliary Pancreatic, GI oncology.

 About Gall Bladder and Bile Duct Cancer

 Gall bladder cancer is fairly common in India, especially in the Northern parts.
 When gall bladder cancer is discovered at its earliest stages, the chance for a cure is very good.
-Unfortunately, most gall bladder cancers are discoveredat a late stage, when the prognosis is often very poor.
-Hilar cholangiocarcinoma( Klatskin’s tumour) is the cancer involving the confluence of right and left hepatic ducts.
+Unfortunately, most gall bladder cancers are discovered at a late stage, when the prognosis is often very poor.
+Hilar cholangiocarcinoma( Klatskin’s tumour) is cancer involving the confluence of the right and left hepatic ducts.

 These cancers usually present in the 6th decade of life

-Risk factors for gall bladder cancer
+Risk factors for gallbladder cancer

 • More in females